JChapman202/siren-crawler/README.md

 Siren hypermedia browser which uses the [super-siren](https://github.com/JChapman202/super-siren) library as a Siren client and React/flux for UI presentation.

+# Hosted Version #

+To see Siren-Crawler in action, you can use the hosted version here: [Siren-Crawler](http://sirencrawler.altervista.org).

 # Getting Started #

 Siren-Crawler is currently only available as a git project, and must be built and ran locally.
 This may change in the future.